Skip to main content

 This work is carried out from the core-vpc-<environment> account e.g. core-vpc-production

-The process needs to be done for the 3 NACLs listed below.
+The process needs to be done for the data, public and private NACLs.
 Examples for production are shown here:

 • hmpps-production-data-nacl